Gourmandises

-Gourmandises (English: "Delicacies") is the debut studio album by French recording artist Alizée, released worldwide on 13 March 2001 by Polydor Records.
-It was certified double platinum by the Syndicat National de l'Édition Phonographique (SNEP) in December 2001, denoting sales of over a million copies in Europe.
+Gourmandises (English: "Delicacies") is the debut album by the French recording artist Alizée, released worldwide on 13 March 2001 by Polydor Records.
+It was certified double Platinum by the Syndicat National de l'Édition Phonographique (SNEP) in December 2001, denoting sales of over a million copies in Europe.

-Four singles were released from the album, including global top-five hits "Moi...
+Four singles were released from the album, including the global hits "Moi...
 Lolita", "L'Alizé" and "Gourmandises".
-To promote Gourmandises and her following album, Alizée embarked on the En concert Tour in 2003 with her next successful studio album Mes courants electriques.
-Critics and scholars have noted the album's influence on popular music, particularly the way it helped reintroduce electronic music to the pop scene.
-The production style, blending acoustic and electronic instruments, is similar to English producer William Orbit's work on Madonna's 1998 album, Ray of Light.
+To promote Gourmandises and her following album, Mes courants electriques, Alizée embarked on the En concert Tour in 2003.
+Gourmandises fuses electronic and pop music.

-Lauded by critics as a masterpiece in the contemporary French pop repertoire, the album was acclaimed on its release with reviewers commending the singer's vocals and choice of musical direction.

-The singer and the album were honored by the highest accolade given by SACEM, the Prix Vincent Scotto in 2002.
-The NRJ Music Awards, M6 and many others media and music institutions nominated the singer, including her nomination to the Victoires de la Musique in the "Revelation Album of the Year" category.
+The singer and the album were honored by the highest accolade given by SACEM—the Prix Vincent Scotto in 2002.
+Alizée was nominated for the Victoires de la Musique in the "Revelation Album of the Year" category.

 Background and composition

 Recording for the debut album started in mid-2000.
 The album included elements of world music, pop, chanson and dance.
 However, the album also incorporated strong elements of electronic music.
 Additionally, several genres and subgenres including techno, trip hop, drum and bass, ambient, rock and classical music influenced the album.